apache/incubator-retired-s4/website/content/doc/0.6.0/event_dispatch.md

 title: Event dispatch
 ---

+> Exploring how events are dispatched to, from and within S4 nodes

 Events are dispatched according to their key.

 The key is identified in an `Event` through a `KeyFinder`.